deis/example-guestbook-wercker/README.md

 -

-With this example App you have learned how to set multi-tier web application using Helm and Deis Workflow PaaS and using Wercker to deploy it to Deis PaaS
+With this example App you have learned how to set the multi-tier web application using Helm and Deis Workflow and then with Wercker's help to deploy the App to Deis Workflow